-As E-Commerce continues to grow and take a larger foothold in the way people shop, so will the need for vendors to grow with it.
+As e-commerce continues to grow and take a larger foothold in the way people shop, the need for online vendors of all kinds grows with it.
 The demand for goods available on accessible online platforms is constantly increasing.
 Online sellers should not limit their sales to just one Amazon sales channel.
-The most successful companies are ones that differentiate their reach by diversifying their E-Commerce portfolio.
-At the same time, E-Commerce sellers need to consider the additional costs and effort that this will take.
-However, the hard work can turn your company from a fledgling start-up to a highly valued company.
+The most successful companies are ones that differentiate their reach by diversifying their e-commerce portfolio.
+At the same time, e-commerce sellers need to consider the additional costs and effort that this will take, but the hard work can turn your company from a fledgling start-up to a highly valued company.

 Larger Portfolios Bring Revenue (and Cash!)

-It is not only the online vendors making the most of the growth in E-Commerce; online market places are finding greater sources of revenue and market share versus Amazon.
-Over the past year, Walmart has pushed heavily towards expanding its E-commerce platform and sales.
+It is not only the online vendors making the most of the growth in e-commerce; online market places are finding greater sources of revenue and market share versus Amazon.
+Over the past year, Walmart has pushed heavily towards expanding its e-commerce platform and sales.
 To counter Amazon Prime, Walmart has rolled out cheaply priced good with free two-day shipping and seller programs…and it’s working.
-In their previous earning report, the company stated that E-Commerce sales rose by 37%.
+In their previous earning report, the company stated that e-commerce sales rose by 37%.
 Not only are big retailers growing, but general markets as well.
-Last Christmas, the U.S. consumers spent $1 trillion in goods (in one quater) for the first time in history.
-The Seller Accountant team did an aggregate study to find E-Commerce trends using data from our clients.
+Last Christmas, the U.S. consumers spent $1 trillion in goods (in one quarter) for the first time in history.
+The Seller Accountant team did an aggregate study to find e-commerce trends using data from our clients.
 We found that the average seller that has diversified their portfolio had an average Net Sales $1.4 million higher than a strictly amazon seller.